15-Year Fixed-Rate Versus 30-Year Fixed-Rate Mortgage Comparisons

 This BLOG On Comparison Of 15-Year Fixed-Rate Versus 30-Year Fixed-Rate Mortgage Was Updated On July 3rd, 2019

 Of the two mortgage term options is the 15-year fixed-rate mortgage or 30-year fixed-rate mortgage period better?

-- There are benefits of 15-year fixed rate versus 30-year fixed rate mortgage
+- There are benefits of 15-year versus a 30-year fixed-rate mortgage

-- These are the two common periods over which people choose to pay their mortgages in, so what is the difference?
+- These are the two common periods over which people choose to pay their mortgages, so what is the difference?

 - But what are the pros and cons of repaying a loan over a shorter or longer period?

-Lower Mortgage Rates On 15 Year Fixed Rate Versus 30 Year Fixed Rate Mortgage
+Lower Mortgage Rates On 15 Year Versus 30 Year Fixed Rate Mortgage

-Homeowners can choose a 30 year fixed mortgage rate versus 15-year fixed mortgage rate and make extra monthly payments and get the loan paid in full in 15 years.
-However, mortgage rates on 15-year term loans are generally lower than 30 year fixed rate mortgages.
+Homeowners can choose a 30 year fixed mortgage rate versus a 15-year fixed mortgage rate.
+Borrowers can make extra monthly payments and get the loan paid in full in 15 years.
+However, mortgage rates on 15-year term loans are generally lower than 30-year fixed-rate mortgages.
 However, mortgages usually have the advantage of lower interest rates and the interest payments are usually tax-deductible for a normal family home.